Separate names with a comma.

 Here you are mine...regretfully sold!

-And what a girl!!!!!!
+What a strong bike.
 She made it from alaska to california through the southwest and on to south carolina.

 Here's my '09 XR200 DIY modified to fit my adventure riding needs.